 In contrast, real estate agents must update their listings immediately or face stiff penalties.
 An agent in NYC must update a listing’s status change within 24 hours.

 Therefore, agents update their listing data directly to their local inter-broker database.
-This database refreshes almost instantaneously, and the data they have becomes, by default, always fresh and most up-to-date.
+This database refreshes almost instantaneously, and their data becomes, by default, always fresh and most up-to-date.

 Doing so may cause the listing agent to refuse to work with your buyer’s agent.
 He looks at you as a direct buyer.
 We realize this can be tough sometimes.
-You want to buy, look at homes on the internet, and have your questions answered immediately.
+You want to buy, look at homes online, and have your questions answered immediately.

 However, resist the urge to hit “Contact Agent” and instead send a list of your items and listings you want to see to your buyer’s agent.